pytroll/satpy/doc/source/dev_guide/aux_data.rst

             filename: "satpy_releasing.md"
             known_hash: null

-See the :class:`~satpy.data_download.DataDownloadMixin` for more information.
+See the :class:`~satpy.aux_download.DataDownloadMixin` for more information.

 Retrieving
 ^^^^^^^^^^

-Files that have been registered (see above) can be retrieved by calling the :func:`~satpy.data_download.retrieve` function.
+Files that have been registered (see above) can be retrieved by calling the :func:`~satpy.aux_download.retrieve` function.
 This function expects a single
 argument: the cache key.
 Cache keys are returned by registering functions, but can also be pre-determined by following the scheme ``<component_type>/<filename>`` (ex. ``readers/README.rst``).